You can modify service settings both globally—across all services—or for individual services.

 You can also configure how sensitive Dynatrace should be to

 404HTTP errors (broken links).
 If some service calls in your application exit due to exceptions—but those calls are still successful from the perspective of your organization—you can define exception classes or patterns that don’t classify such service calls as

-Switch off unwanted alerts about response time degradations, failure rate increases, or changes in load behavior (see Anomaly detection).
+- Switch off unwanted alerts about response time degradations, failure rate increases, or changes in load behavior (in Anomaly detection).